Don't hope to get rid of books (Umberto Eco)

 6.99 €

-While the world is going crazy about "Hygge" and idealizing Denmark, English journalist Michael Booth has taken a trip through five Scandinavian countries to dispel the flawless myth of Northern Europe and almost perfect people.
-Booth explains who the real Danes, Swedes, Finns, Norwegians and Icelanders are, explores their quirks and shortcomings and reveals the dark sides of life.
-Booth is convinced that the meaning of the word "Hygge" is not in coziness and comfort, but in convenience, from which Danish conformism comes. - In fact, "nature-loving" Norwegians only think about how to spend the huge money received from the sale of minerals. - "Sisu" is the essence of a Finnish man, it is the spirit of endurance and masculinity.
-If a bus stalls, the spirit of "sisu" dictates to passengers that they need to get out and push it, without complaining about fate. - Swedes love to show off what "Lagom" they are.
+While the world is going crazy about "Hygge" and idealizing Denmark, English journalist Michael Booth has undertaken a journey through five Scandinavian countries to dispel the flawless myth of Northern Europe and its near-perfect people.
+Booth explains who the real Danes, Swedes, Finns, Norwegians, and Icelanders are, explores their quirks and shortcomings, and reveals the dark side of life.
+Booth is convinced that the meaning of the word "Hygge" is not coziness and comfort, but convenience, which is the source of Danish conformism. - In fact, "nature-loving" Norwegians only think about how to spend the huge money they earn from selling minerals. - "Sisu" is the essence of the Finnish man; it is the spirit of endurance and masculinity.
+If the bus stalls, the spirit of "sisu" dictates that passengers should get out and push it without complaining about their fate. - Swedes love to show off what "Lagom" they are.
 But they also eavesdrop on random conversations of strangers. - 32 percent of Icelanders believe in elves.
 Only 45 percent believe in God.

 See also: